-Number of Credits-4
+Course Number: 10SOCA23C Number of credits Hours - 4

 Social change has always been a central concern of sociological study.
 More recently it has gained in greater salience partly because of its unprecedented rapidity and partly because of its planned character.
 Not surprisingly, development has emerged as pronounced concern and as a remarkable feature of our times.
 Accordingly, the relevance of the course 'Sociology of Change and Development' can hardly be overemphasized.
 The following objectives are: